When it comes to driving referral traffic to your website, there are several major sources to consider making the most use of.

 But I don’t have a YouTube channel!

-If you already have a YouTube channel, good for you, because it’s time to start making better use of it, I’m serious with you.
+If you already have a YouTube channel, good for you, because it’s high time you started making better use of it, I’m serious.

-But of course having a YouTube channel is one thing, having an active and engaging audience is another thing completely.
-And it’s a critical thing too…
+But remember, having a YouTube channel is one simple thing, having an active and engaging audience is another thing completely.
+And it’s a critical thing here…

-To truly get the most value from YouTube, or in fact from any platform where you’re going to be creating and promoting content on, is to build an audience.
+Anyone can create a YouTube channel, but to truly get the most value from YouTube, you’re going to have to build an audience.

 So how do you grow your YouTube audience?